February 17, 2017

 How to embed metal logo in concrete

 Thanks for stopping by to check out how make a concrete coffee table and how to embed metal designs or logos in concrete.
 This project was a lot of fun and we love how it looks in the living room.
 The table top is a 2 inch thick slab of concrete.
 The metal design I used is an outline of Montana, which is where I live.
 Feel free to embed any custom metal logo or design of your choice!
 Please refer to the FREE plans and the video tutorial for more details in addition to this post.
-The total materials/supplies cost for this project (not including tools) is going to be around $145-$165.
+The total materials/supplies cost for this project (not including tools) was around $165 at time of the build.

 Download Free Concrete Coffee Table Plans Here